-Where collateral is allocated from a basket but the collateral allocation is not known in time to report by T+1, it can be delayed but no later than S+1.135 The delay in reporting the collateral allocation is indicated by Table 2, field 96, Collateral Basket Identifier = NTAV (not available).
-See recommendation 6.4.
+Where collateral is allocated from a basket but the collateral allocation is not known in time to report by T+1, it can be delayed but no later than S+1.141 See recommendation 6.4.

 In the case of intra-day repos, while the loan details should be reported, it will not be possible to include any collateral details in the end-of-day collateral update report as there will be nothing still outstanding at the end of the day.
 A zero collateral update report therefore has to be made.
 See recommendation 1.5.